“Amateurs talk strategy and professionals talk logistics”

 Maintain Witness Control: If the witness gives you a gift move on, so the witness can't take the gift back

 In another case my client was alleged to have ran from an officer trying to serve a warrant on him.
-When the officer caught him he arrested him for Resisting an Officer, and did not serve the warrant on him.
-Further the prosecutor did not bring the warrant to the trial.
+When the officer caught him he arrested him for Resisting an Officer, but did not serve the warrant on him.
+Also the prosecutor did not bring the warrant to the trial.

-On direct the first officer said my client was running from him and another officer while they were trying to serve a warrant on him.
+On direct the first officer said my client was running from him while they were trying to serve a warrant on him.
 I then cross-examined him stating they he does not have that warrant that he was going to serve on the defendant, which the officer confirmed.
 Then I cross-examined him that "in fact you did not even arrest him on the warrant," which he again confirmed.
-Finally I cross-examined him stating "so you arrested my client for resisting based on a warrant you don't have, and never arrested him on," which the officer confirmed.
+Finally I cross-examined him stating "so you arrested my client for resisting an officer based on a warrant you don't have, and never arrested him on," which the officer confirmed.
+These questions weren't bad, but the officer gave me a gift in not pushing back.